 First of all in my classes I implore you to think outside the box and question the world.
 Science is in everything around us and we are all scientists even if we don't know it.
 In my class we will all look at a problem and find our unique question and answer using science.

-Honors Freshman Science 1
+Honors Freshman Science 1 and Science 1

 This course is an integrated science course.
 The first semester we study Earth Science and Astronomy.
 In Earth Science we study plate tectonics, mountain building, surface processes, weather, and Environmental geology.
 In Astronomy we study the solar system and the Universe.
 During the second semester we start out by studying Physics during the third quarter taking a look at the natural world and applying science to everyday concepts such as motion, speed, acceleration, energy, and waves.
 During the fourth quarter we head into chemistry. here we look at the atom, the periodic table, and both ionic and covalent bonds.